bhavnicksm/Bhavnicksm.github.io/_posts/blog/2021-02-19-my-first-blog-post.md

 ---
 layout: post
 title: "#1: Tiny Tutorial on GitHub MarkDown"
-description: "Tutorial on GitHub MarkDown"
+excerpt: "A very tiny Tutorial on GitHub MarkDown"
+modified: 2021-02-19
+categories: blog
+tags: [GitHub, MarkDown]
 comments: true
+share: true
 ---

 This is a test blog in which I check out the various elements of MarkDown posts.
 Here I make a list of examples of different ways to use markdown and how it looks with the [Minimal-Mistakes]() theme for my own benefit as well as yours.
 I tend to forget things that I don't use daily quite easily, markdown being one of them, therefore this post.
 Hope this can provide you help.